 Hawaiian Memorial Park's Glass Chapel

 We’re proud to announce that Hawaiian Memorial Park's Glass Chapel came under our care in 2019, transforming our location to Hawaiian Memorial Park Cemetery & Funeral Services.
-We understand there may be questions about this change.
+Since that time, the Glass Chapel has been newly renovated, with the addition of air conditioning and state-of-the-art sound equipment to accommodate local musicians for families who choose to bring in entertainment.
+The chapel comfortably seats 260.
+The newly expanded dining area (also air conditioned) seats 80 guests comfortably for a catered event before or after a funeral or cremation memorial.
+We understand that there may be questions about the changes that have taken place.
 Below is more information about our expanded services.

 Frequently asked questions